EchoEA: Echo Information between Entities and Relations for Entity Alignment: Related Work

-Here is a brief history of entity-centered GNNs-based methods to solve entity alignment task.
-The first one to apply GNNs to entity alignment task is GCN-Align~\cite{GCN-Align}, which uses multi-layer vanilla GCN as encoder and contrastive loss as loss function.
-This framework which has two multi-layer GNNs and a loss function is widely used now.
+\xhdr{GNN-Based Methods} The famous one to apply GNNs to entity alignment task is GCN-Align~\cite{GCN-Align}, which introduces multi-layers (actually 2-layers) vanilla GCN encoder and contrastive loss function.
 However, since vanilla GCN is too simple to model heterogeneous relations in KGs, GCN-Align is unable to utilise more information about relations. \citet{RDGCN} proposed RDGCN to construct a dual relation graph which regards relation as node and entity as edge.
 In basic KGs the information spreads from relations to entities, while in dual relation graph the information spreads from entities to relations. \citet{MRAEA} noticed the importance of relation types.
 They assigned weight coefficients according to relation types to distinguish entity features better.
-To fulfill both relational differentiation and dimensional isometry criteria at the same time, RREA~\cite{RREA} incorporated relational reflection transformation in GNNs, successfully explicitly modeling the interaction between entities and relations.
+To fulfill both relational differentiation and dimensional isometry criteria at the same time, RREA~\cite{RREA} incorporated relational reflection transformation in GNNs.
 To utilise multiple relations for more reasonable entity representation sufficiently, \citet{RAGA} proposed RAGA with relation-aware graph attention networks to implicitly model the interaction between entities and relations.
-From GCN-Align to RAGA, there is an obvious trend that the interaction of relations and entities is becoming increasingly important in entity-centered models, but it is still not the end.
-Our framework EchoEA dynamically represents relations and entities, and merges them to final entity representations, which is further interaction modeling.
+From GCN-Align to RAGA, there is an obvious trend that the interaction of relations and entities is becoming increasingly important while the depth of GNN encoder is limited to 2.